Skip to Content

 Early 2023

-Poarch resumes construction at Hickory Ground despite objections from Muscogee (Creek) Nation, who demand inspection rights to safeguard cultural resources, leading to a standoff.
+Poarch resumes construction at Hickory Ground despite objections from Muscogee (Creek) Nation, who demands they be permitted to undertake an inspection at the new construction site to safeguard cultural resources, leading to a standoff.

 July 2023

-The Muscogee (Creek) Nation, Mekko Thompson, and Hickory Ground Tribal Town file their opening brief.
+The Muscogee (Creek) Nation, Mekko Thompson, and Hickory Ground Tribal Town file their opening brief in the Eleventh Circuit Court of Appeals.